I wanted to start and end this story with the words, “Thinking about Refinishing a 100-Year-Old Floor? Don’t.”

 I put a coat of golden oak expecting golden oak but my floor had other plans.
 It turned into deep-forest brown, as in Chupacabra country.
 Scary but it recovered and turned out okay.
 Den-like, seriously old-looking, but okay.
 Clearly my home’s flooring has a mind of its own.

-For my next two rooms, the master bedroom and the living room, I decided to use the lightest color possible, which of course is white.
+For my next two rooms, the primary bedroom, as the master bedroom was called back in the day, and the living room, I decided to use the lightest color possible, which of course is white.
 Right?

 When experts say don’t put light over dark, what they mean to us amateurs is, the only shade not darker than your current is au natural.
 So naturally, because I learn from my endless mistakes, I went with a natural stain, wondering, “How can it be stain if it has no color?”